RJAH surgeons give knee replacements a robotic boost

 Mr Rajpal Nandra, Consultant Orthopaedic Surgeon and Robotics Lead at RJAH, said: “Robotic-assisted surgery is an important development in orthopaedics.
 It enhances precision and predictability, supporting surgeons to place implants exactly where intended.

 “This technology does not replace the surgeon – it works alongside us, providing real-time feedback that helps refine our decision-making during surgery.
-Many senior surgeons across the Trust have adopted it and have seen how it can enhance their practice.

 “As surgeons, we also have a responsibility to support research and data collection for new techniques and innovations, while ensuring the next generation of surgeons are trained in these approaches.”